Godzilla 1985: Plot

 The Japanese fishing vessel Yahata Maru is trying to find its way to shore in a horrible storm, when a giant monster emerges from an eruption on a nearby uninhabited island and attacks the boat.
 A day later, reporter Goro Maki finds the vessel intact, along with its sole survivor Hiroshi "Kenny" Okumura.

-The Japanese Prime Minister, Mitamura, is informed of the attack and that the monster is Godzilla; he orders that this be kept secret from the public.
+The Japanese Prime Minister, Seiki Mitamura, is informed of the attack and that the monster is Godzilla; he orders that this be kept secret from the public.
 Maki's report is not published by his newspaper because it is "national security risk” and could cause mass panic.
-Maki is told to interview bio-physicist Hayashida instead.
+Maki is told to interview bio-physicist Makoto Hayashida instead.
 Maki finds Naoko, Okamura's sister working as a lab assistant to Hayashida and informs her that her brother is safe, against the government's orders.
 She rushes to the hospital.

 Godzilla attacks and destroys a Soviet submarine.
 The Russians believe the attack was orchestrated by the Americans and the situation threatens to escalate into war.
 Mitamura is informed of the submarine attack and shown evidence that Godzilla was responsible.
 The media blackout is lifted and the Americans are absolved of blame.
 The Japanese arrange a meeting with the Soviet and American ambassadors.
 Prime Minister Mitamura decides nuclear weapons will not be allowed in Japanese territory even if Godzilla were to attack the Japanese mainland.
 The Americans balk at this, while the Soviets are in full agreement.
-However, a Soviet Navy officer secretly prepares a nuclear satellite, claiming Moscow has ordered this.
+However, Soviet Navy captain Kasirin secretly prepares a nuclear satellite, claiming Moscow has ordered this.

 Godzilla appears on an island off the coast of Japan and attacks a nuclear power plant, removing the nuclear reactor and feeding off the radiation.
 Godzilla suddenly drops the reactor and follows a flock of birds back out to sea.
 The Japan Self-Defense Forces are deployed to wait for a possible attack by Godzilla at Tokyo Bay.
-General Kakura of the JSDF briefs the Japanese cabinet about a top-secret weapon known as the "Super-X attack plane" that can be used against Godzilla.
+General Kakurai of the JSDF briefs the Japanese cabinet about a top-secret weapon known as the "Super-X attack plane" that can be used against Godzilla.

 Through the use of "ultrasonic images", Hayashida determines that Godzilla's brain is bird-like, only mutated.
 Hayashida realizes that Godzilla has a conditioned response to birds chirping and suggests they duplicate the sound electronically.
-Hayashida assists the Japanese emergency task force and plans to lure Godzilla into Mt.
-Mihara's volcano by emitting bird sound frequencies.
-The Prime Minister authorizes both the JSDF plan and the plan to use the volcano against Godzilla.
+Hayashida assists the Japanese emergency task force and plans to lure Godzilla into Mount Mihara's volcano by emitting bird sound frequencies.
+Mitamura authorizes both the JSDF plan and the plan to use the volcano against Godzilla.